Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: Conclusions

 \section{Conclusions}

-In this work, we have analysed the convergence properties of the PCTL algorithm.
-Specifically, we have proved that the PCTL algorithm satisfies the smoothing property and approximation property, and then obtained an upper bound on its convergence factor, which further states the uniform convergence of the PCTL algorithm.
-Moreover, we have also discussed the influence of the diagonally dominant strength and coupling strength on the convergence bound.
-It provides an insight into the problems for which the PCTL algorithm may be suitable, such as the problems with strong diagonally dominant submatrices $A_{\alpha}$.
+In this work, the convergence properties of the PCTL algorithm have been analyzed.
+Specifically, by proving the PCTL algorithm satisfies the smoothing property and approximation property, we have derived an upper bound on its convergence factor.
+Moreover, we have also discussed the factors that affect the convergence of the PCTL algorithm and given some easier-to-compute quantities (diagonally dominant strength and the coupling strength) to measure it.
+It shows that the more diagonally dominant the matrix $A_{\alpha}$ is, the better the efficiency of the PCTL algorithm is.